 Finally the code view holds all implementation details of the element in focus within a well-arranged list of code snippets.
 Further inspect scopes and local variables, or focus on any other encountered reference or element.

 Communicate via plugin between Coati and your favorite source editor.
 This allows for easy switching between writing and exploring.
 Have a look at our list of supported editors.

-We are software engineers.
-We like building stuff.
-We like solving hard problems with smart algorithms and designing architectures that are modular and reusable.
-In a sense, we know that we have the skills and capacity to actualize all of our ideas.
+As software engineers, we know that we have the skills and capacity to actualize all of our ideas.
 But sometimes, it’s more difficult than we expect.
-Professional software development is, more often than not, a team effort.
-Working in teams allows us to build better software and solve even harder problems, but it comes at a cost.
-When a codebase grows, it becomes increasingly complex and harder to track every addition.
-Consequently, more and more time is spent investigating the current implementation while less is spent on writing exciting new features.
-Often times developers who are new to a a project will have to spend weeks to months familiarizing themselves with the codebase before actually becoming productive.
+Professional software development is more often than not a team effort.
+Working in teams allows us to solve harder problems, but it comes at a cost.
+W hen a codebase grows, it becomes increasingly more complex to track every addition.
+Consequently, more and more time is spent investigating the current implementation while less is spent on writing new features.
+Developers new to a project will often have to spend days or even weeks familiarizing themselves with the codebase before actually becoming productive.

-We want you to meet Coati, the interactive source explorer that revolutionizes the way you think about code.
-Made by programmers for programmers, Coati is specifically crafted for easy navigation within your source code.
-It introduces a whole new concept of searching and understanding source code, by utilizing static analysis, visualization, and smart code search.
-Instead of looking at individual files, Coati treats your source code like an interrelated graph structure.
-It analyzes your code and saves all the information that relates to how the different symbols are composed and how they play together.
-By giving you easy access to all this information, Coati leaves you with more time to spend on things that you actually enjoy doing as a software developer.
+We want you to meet Coati, the interactive source explorer that changes the way you think about code.
+Coati is a lightweight tool specifically crafted for fast and comprehensive navigation within your source code.
+It features a whole new concept of searching and understanding source code, by utilizing static analysis, visualization, and smart code search.
+Coati indexes your code and saves all information on how different symbols are composed and how they play together.
+By giving you easy access to all this information, Coati shortens the time used up by reading source code and leaves you with more time to spend on things that you actually enjoy doing as a software developer.
+Start using Coati today!